 I Wish I Was Boycotting Xmas.

-I’ve threatened to “go bush” over Xmas for a few years now (both metaphorically and literally).
+I wish I was boycotting Christmas, but I can't.
+I've threatened to "go bush" over Xmas for a few years now (both metaphorically and literally).
 This year, I naively thought I might really do it.
 No tree, no presents, no family, no food, no cakes, no carols.
-I was all for being the biggest Scrooge-Grinch and flying my anti-Xmas flag in the face of popular convention but it’s too hard.
+I was all for being the biggest Scrooge-Grinch … Continue reading I Wish I Was Boycotting Xmas.